mabdelmaksoud53/Colab_NAMD_Suite/README.md

 8. Automation and Reproducibility: Colab's notebook interface allows for the creation of well-documented, reproducible workflows.
 You can automate your simulations and analysis, making it easier to reproduce and verify your results.

 ---
-**Bugs**
-- If you encounter any bugs, please report the issue to https://github.com/mabdelmaksoud53/Colab_NAMD_Suite/issues

----
 ## License
 Copyright (c) 2024 [Mostafa S. Abd El-Maksoud](https://github.com/mabdelmaksoud53) \
 Distributed under the MIT License.